Diet and Nutrition

 - Reduce fat intake as it might be hard to digest

-There are nutritional therapies that can help ensure you get adequate nutrients – find out more under treatments.
+There are nutritional therapies that can help ensure you get adequate nutrients, learn about them here.